-The end to end design communicates between different organizations while communicating within the organization is the warehouse and forward model.
+The end-to-end design communicates between different organizations while communicating within the organization is the warehouse and forward model.
 To submit an email, the customer contacts the destination”s SMTP immediately.
 The SMTP server keeps the email until the receiver’s SMTP effectively receives it.
-The SMTP customer initiates the meeting and the SMTP receiver reacts to the petition for the meeting.
+Then, the SMTP customer initiates the meeting, and the SMTP receiver reacts to the petition for the meeting.

 How does SMTP Protocol Work?

 Let us look at the working of SMTP to get a better understanding.

 Initially, the sender composes an e-mail message with the help of a Mail User Agent (MUA) and then transmits the e-mail.
 MUA helps in sending and receiving mail.
 The email message consists of two parts, namely the body and the header.
 The body comprises the main portion of the message, while the header comprises the subject, which is a one-line description of what the body holds and the sender and recipient address information.

 2. Submission of Mail